Spring Term Schedule

 |

 Freshly experience inhabiting a human body and its postural alignment through the deep work of noticing and embracing anatomical processes.
 A counter-pose to the pressures of college life, discover embodiment as a resource for self-awareness, support, ease, and stress relief.
 Show up, slow down, pay attention, meditate, feel, sense, and relax.
 Explore form and the nature of mind through yogic practices.
 Color anatomical drawings, read about human structures, reflect on one’s unique living anatomy, write responses, join inquiry discussions, and adopt simple daily practices outside of class.
 Students are required to schedule a 1:1 meeting with the instructor outside of regular class time to design a project based on their distinct interests and needs.
 This class incorporates various aspects of the 8 limbs of yoga, particularly self-study.
 For a more movement focused yoga course see DANC 114 and DANC 225.
-Contact the instructor for more information and admittance to the course.
+Contact the instructor to request permission to register and for more information.
 Open to Juniors and Seniors.
 Cluster: (H1DAN009) Mind-Body Somatics

 |